pmacn/Krav/README.md

 This will throw an `ArgumentException` with the provided message if the statement evaluates to false.

-If there's a good case to be made for including the requirement that you need, you might also create an [issue](http://github.com/pmacn/Require.That/issues) and/or [pull request](https://github.com/pmacn/Require.That/pulls) to have it included.
+If there's a good case to be made for including the requirement that you need, you might also create an [issue](http://github.com/pmacn/Krav/issues) and/or [pull request](https://github.com/pmacn/Krav/pulls) to have it included.

 ## You mentioned performance tests?

 There's a `Krav.PerformanceTests` project that runs a number of iterations using each technique and displays the results.
-This is also the startup project for the solution so it will run as you run the solution in Visual Studio.
-Press ctrl+F5 to run without the debugger attached and you might see something like this.

     Non-lambda test results
     -----------------------